Arboreal and Meadow Ladybird Comparison

 Using the keel shape the two species are separated along the vertical line A-B.

-Group 4 consists of Meadow Ladybirds with a pointed-keel and these are accepted by all as litura.
+Group 4 consists of individuals that show the features of Meadow Ladybirds with a pointed-keel and these are accepted by all as litura.

-Group 3 consists of Meadow Ladybirds that show a rounded-keel.
-I would call these litura, whilst the keel-shape would identify them as chrysomeloides
+Group 3 consists of individuals that show the features of Meadow Ladybirds with a rounded-keel.
+I would call these litura, whilst the keel-shape would identify them as chrysomeloides.

 An independent review of the identification features for this pair of common species is now needed.